gunnar0022/my-yomitan-setup/README.md

 - Download the [Yomitan Dictionaries Bundle](https://drive.google.com/file/d/1ExmPI7cDwWpsCO6g8YBslAAdF92BwJqx/view?usp=sharing).
 ![Yomitan dictionary configuration](yomitan-download.png)
-*Example: The link should take you here, it can't load or the json file, so just download it and move on.*
+*Example: The link should take you here, it can't load or open the json file, so just download it and move on.*

 ### Navigate to the Yomitan Settings Page
 - Click the Yomitan icon in Chrome (it might be hiding in the extensions puzzle piece in the top right of the browser) and go to **Settings (represented as a cog)**